 Da Terra, Bethnal Green**

-Another of the restaurants to have been awarded a second Michelin star this year, Da Terra occupies a ground-floor space at the former Bethnal Green Town Hall.
+Awarded a second Michelin star in 2021, Da Terra occupies a ground-floor space at the former Bethnal Green Town Hall.
 Head chef, Rafael Cagali, boasts quite the résumé, having worked at the two-star A Villa Feltrinelli in Italy, Heston Blumenthal’s The Fat Duck, Fera at Claridge's, and Simon Rogan’s Aulis.
 As has become almost de rigueur among the most decorated Michelin-star restaurants, the offering is tasting-menu only.
 Guests can choose between the Short (seven course, £130) and Long (ten course, £155) menus.
 Expect flavours to flit between Europe and South America and the dining experience to last around three hours.

 The menu at Lyle’s is micro-seasonal, meaning dishes are made using only what’s fresh and available on the day.
 Food may appear simple, but each dish is delivered with technical precision and ingredients sourced with meticulous attention to detail – fish is couriered from Cornwall each day, and every summer the team take a day trip to the south coast to pick fruit.
 A set menu is served at dinner, while lunch gives guests greater freedom to cherry pick their favourites from an à la carte menu.